 Whether work is taking place on a domestic or commercial property, one of the main considerations that clients have is whether scaffolding arrangements require a design.
 While the HSE has compiled a useful list of scaffold arrangements that need a design prior to work taking place, it’s understandable that confusion sometimes arises.

 It’s possible to argue that certain scaffold configurations won’t require a design if it complies with the British Standard/TG20.
-In these circumstances a TG20:13 compliance sheet can be used instead of a full design.
+In these circumstances a TG20:21 compliance sheet can be used instead of a full design.
 However, if your customer insists on a design, in most cases you’ll have no choice but to provide one.
 Most large-scale contractors won’t allow scaffolds to be erected on-site without a design.
 These designs often form a vital component of the contractors’ Health & Safety management – and furthermore, designs are useful to co-ordinate all tradespersons who may need to use the scaffold.

-Essentially any scaffold where Tube & Fittings have been used and a TG20:13 compliance sheet cannot fully cover all aspects of the scaffold should be designed.
+What Scaffolds Require A Design?Essentially any scaffold where Tube & Fittings have been used and a TG20:21 compliance sheet cannot fully cover all aspects of the scaffold, should be designed.
 The following is a list of the more common scaffold arrangements that DO require a design, although there may be some caveats (listed in brackets):

-The following configurations can be erected without the need fora design by a competent person, although a TG20:13 compliance sheet should be used instead:
+Which Scaffolds Don’t Require A Design?The following configurations can be erected without the need for a design by a competent person, although a TG20:21 compliance sheet should be used instead:

-The Work at Height Regulations (2005) state that unless scaffolding is assembled to a recognised configuration (such asTG20, as previously mentioned) then it must be designed by a competent person, by bespoke calculation.
+The Work at Height Regulations (2005) state that unless scaffolding is assembled to a recognised configuration (such as TG20, as previously mentioned) then it must be designed by a competent person, by bespoke calculation.
 This will ensure the scaffold will have the required rigidity, strength and stability during erection, use and dismantling.

-At the beginning of the planning stage, the user should be willing to provide all relevant information to the scaffolding contract or to ensure the proper design process is adhered to.
+At the beginning of the planning stage, the user should be willing to provide all relevant information to the scaffolding contractor to ensure the proper design process is adhered to.
 This information will usually include:

 Once this information has been ascertained, the contractor or scaffold designer should then provide all relevant information about the scaffold.
 This typically includes:

 All scaffolds must by erected, altered and dismantled in a safe manner.
 This can be achieved by referring to the guidance given by the NASC (National Access & Scaffolding Confederation) in a document called SG4: Preventing Falls in Scaffolding.
-Contractors should also follow similar guidance provided by the manufacturers of their scaffolding system, or by consulting Access Design & Safety literature at www.designsafe.co.uk.
+Contractors should also follow similar guidance provided by the manufacturers of their scaffolding system, or by consulting Access Design & Safety literature at www.designsafe.co.uk

 Contractors should also be aware that any proposed alterations or modifications which take a scaffold outside of a generally recognised TG20 configuration must be designed, checked and proven via calculation by a competent person.

 Employees must be competent for the scaffolding work they undertake and must receive appropriate training which is relevant to the complexity of the scaffolding they are working with.
-Employers are expected to provide appropriate super vision and should take into account the complexity of the work involved when considering the level of training/competence required by its scaffolders.
+Employers are expected to provide appropriate supervision and should take into account the complexity of the work involved when considering the level of training/competence required by its scaffolders.

 At the very minimum, each scaffold team should contain a competent person who has received appropriate training for the type of scaffold the team are working with, which covers how to erect, alter and dismantle the scaffold.
 Any trainee or apprentice scaffolders should always be directly supervised by a competent person.
 All operatives who have yet to complete approved training methods and assessments should be considered “trainees”.

 Complex structures which fall under the category of requiring a design should be erected under the direct supervision of an advanced scaffolder.
 An advanced scaffolder is a person who has received training for a specific system or complex scaffolding configuration.
 They should be up-to-date with all of the latest HSE guidance and have a working knowledge of good working practices within the scaffold industry.
-Advanced scaffolders should be able to deliver pre-job briefings and regular “tool boxtalks” on-the-job to keep all employees informed of the risks involved with each particular task.
+Advanced scaffolders should be able to deliver pre-job briefings and regular “toolbox talks” on-the-job to keep all employees informed of the risks involved with each particular task.